Roomify/openshift-cartridge-filebeat/README.md

 ## Environment Variables

-These environment variables are used when configuring Logstash:
+These environment variables are used when configuring Filebeat:

  * **`OPENSHIFT_FILEBEAT_LOGSTASH_HOST`**: URL of the logstash host to log to.
 Required.
  * **`OPENSHIFT_FILEBEAT_LOGSTASH_PORT`**: Port logstash is running on.
 Required.